-B. In accordance with 4VAC50-20-105, the owner shall submit the Operation and Maintenance Certificate Application (Operation and Maintenance Certificate Application for Virginia Regulated Impounding Structures), the Emergency Action Plan or Emergency Preparedness Plan, and the Inspection Report (Annual Inspection Report for Virginia Regulated Impounding Structures) 90 days prior to the expiration of the Regular Operation and Maintenance Certificate.

-C. If circumstances warrant more immediate repairs to the impounding structure, the board may direct alterations to the spillway to be completed sooner.

-D. During this delay period, owners are required to address other deficiencies that may exist that are not related to the spillway design flood.
+- B. In accordance with 4VAC50-20-105, the owner shall submit the Operation and Maintenance Certificate Application (Operation and Maintenance Certificate Application for Virginia Regulated Impounding Structures), the Emergency Action Plan or Emergency Preparedness Plan, and the Inspection Report (Annual Inspection Report for Virginia Regulated Impounding Structures) 90 days prior to the expiration of the Regular Operation and Maintenance Certificate. - C. If circumstances warrant more immediate repairs to the impounding structure, the board may direct alterations to the spillway to be completed sooner. - D. During this delay period, owners are required to address other deficiencies that may exist that are not related to the spillway design flood. - E. Any impounding structure owner who, as of September 26, 2008, held an Alteration Permit or Construction Permit under the requirements of this chapter that were effective prior to that date, who has maintained this permit as valid, and who completes all requirements of such permit and any applicable Conditional Operation and Maintenance Certificate by September 26, 2011, shall not be required to meet new requirements of this chapter that became effective on September 26, 2008, until the completion of the first six-year certificate cycle following completion of all requirements of his permit and any applicable certificates.
+During this six-year period, the owner may be issued a Regular Operation and Maintenance Certificate should the impounding structure otherwise be eligible for such certificate.

-Statutory Authority §10.1-605 of the Code of Virginia.
-Historical Notes Derived from Virginia Register Volume 24, Issue 25, eff.
+Derived from Virginia Register Volume 24, Issue 25, eff.
+September 26, 2008; amended Virginia Register Volume 28, Issue 5, eff.
+December 22, 2011.

+Derived from VR625-01-00 § 3.4, eff.
+February 1, 1989; repealed, Virginia Register Volume

+24, Issue 25, eff.
 September 26, 2008.

-Historical Notes Derived from VR625-01-00 §3.4, eff.
-February 1, 1989; repealed, Virginia Register Volume 24, Issue 25, eff.
-September 26, 2008.

-Historical Notes Derived from VR625-01-00 §3.5, eff.
+Derived from VR625-01-00 § 3.5, eff.
 February 1, 1989; repealed, Virginia Register Volume 24, Issue 25, eff.
 September 26, 2008.